Dwayne-Zammit/Projects/README.md

+# About Me

+I am a DevOps engineer with a focus on streamlining development processes and ensuring efficient collaboration between development and operations teams.

+# Projects and Development Skills

+The projects in this repository serve as a testament to my development skills and expertise as a DevOps engineer.
+Each project demonstrates my ability to design, build, and optimize systems with a strong emphasis on automation and reliability:

 # Projects

-Welcome to my repository!
 Here, you can find a collection of projects I have worked on.
 Below is a brief description of each project:

 ## grafana_influx_telegraf